nareshribabu/NewsApp/README.md

 - Users can use the app to see all the titles in a table view
 - Titles are in the order of greatest points to the least points
 - Users can click on the table view cells to access the full story in a scrollable view
-- Dark mode enabled app
+- Dark mode enabled app: this app will change its appearence depending on the time of the day.

 # Demo:
 <a href="https://media.giphy.com/media/hSRi3w84dy4HS710rT/giphy.gif"><img src="https://media.giphy.com/media/hSRi3w84dy4HS710rT/giphy.gif" title="News"/></a>